conviva-nsolanki/conviva-js-appanalytics/README.md

 Event | Occurrence |
 ------|------------|
 network_request | After receiving the network request response.
 [Refer limitations](#limitations). |
-page_ping | Max X and Y scroll positions difference comparing to the last event.|
 application_error | When an error occurrs in the application.|
 button_click | On the button click callback.
 [Refer limitations](#limitations). |
 link_click | On the link click callback.
 [Refer limitations](#limitations). |